AresCyber/Alexander/README.md

 ## Setup (RPi #1)
 This Raspberry will act as the gateway and firewall.
 This guide is inspired from [this](https://https://www.maketecheasier.com/how-to-turn-raspberry-pi-into-wireless-access-point/) blog post

-Setup commands can be found in "router.txt"
+Setup commands can be found in "routing.txt"

 ## Setup (RPi #2)